An adaptation and air fryer version to Dishoom’s Gunpowder Potatoes, the perfect side dish for any roast dinners

 Preheat the air fryer to 200°C. Brush potatoes with cooking oil and cook for 5 minutes.
 Then toss and shake the basket around and cook for another 5-6 minutes until the potatoes come out golden in colour.
 Once cooked, roughly split the potatoes into halves using a tablespoon.
 Season with sea salt and kebab masala powder.
 Toss until fully coated.

-Next, prep the spices by heating some oil on a pan over medium heat.
+Next, prep the spices by melting ghee on a pan over medium heat.
 Fry cumin seeds and coriander powder for 2-3 minutes until fragrant.
-I then added a scoop of duck fat in there for extra fragrance.
-If you don’t have animal fat, simply use butter/margarine.
-Let it melt and sizzle in the pan for a minute.

 Slightly turn up the heat to medium-high.
 Add in the potatoes, face down, and let sizzle for 3-5 minutes.